aervnu/aervnu.moe/README.md

 What's currently working?

-Root, clock, devices and credits page.
+Root, clock, devices, Hastebin and credits page.

 What's not working or has not been developed yet?